elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block.md

 url: /learn/computer-science/questions/how-can-you-handle-a-specific-error-type-using-a-tryexcept-block
 score: -1.0
 related_article1:
-    id: 168603
+    id: 168587
     title: >-
-        How can custom exceptions be created in Python?
+        What are the benefits of using functions in software development?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-custom-exceptions-be-created-in-python
+    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
 related_article2:
-    id: 168587
+    id: 168603
     title: >-
-        What are the benefits of using functions in software development?
+        How can custom exceptions be created in Python?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
+    url: /learn/computer-science/questions/how-can-custom-exceptions-be-created-in-python
 related_article3:
-    id: 168589
+    id: 168592
     title: >-
-        What is the syntax for defining a function in Python?
+        How can you use the math module to calculate the square root of a number?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-syntax-for-defining-a-function-in-python
+    url: /learn/computer-science/questions/how-can-you-use-the-math-module-to-calculate-the-square-root-of-a-number
 related_article4:
-    id: 168593
+    id: 168591
     title: >-
-        Explain the difference between local and global scope in Python.
+        Name two common functions available in Python's math module.
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-difference-between-local-and-global-scope-in-python
+    url: /learn/computer-science/questions/name-two-common-functions-available-in-pythons-math-module
 related_article5:
-    id: 168589
+    id: 168587
     title: >-
-        What is the syntax for defining a function in Python?
+        What are the benefits of using functions in software development?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-syntax-for-defining-a-function-in-python
+    url: /learn/computer-science/questions/what-are-the-benefits-of-using-functions-in-software-development
 ---

 &nbsp;